nodexos/tags/README.md

 {
   tagSeparator: ',',
-  tagInputDisabled: false, // disables the input (good for using with suggestive) tagCssPath :  '/style.css' // path to the css file which is auto appended to document head
+  tagInputDisabled: false, // disables the input (good for using with suggestive) tagCssPath :  '/style.css', // path to the css file which is auto appended to document head
-  tagUnique: true, // whether duplicate tags are allowed tagSort : false // whether to alphabetically sort the tags when adding one tagResizeInput : false // whether to resize the input initial width to the width of the placeholder }
+  tagUnique: true, // whether duplicate tags are allowed tagSort : false, // whether to alphabetically sort the tags when adding one tagResizeInput : false // whether to resize the input initial width to the width of the placeholder }
 ```